CASA Four-Year Advising

 Students with a CASA advisor may have a Registration PIN.
 Those who have PINs will be proactively emailed by their academic advisor.
 Those who do not have PINs are still encouraged to connect with CASA and utilize their numerous advertised advising sessions.
 This PIN is obtained via your Academic Advisor.

-- BA Mexican American Studies, University of Northern Colorado
+- BA, English & Spanish – University of Northern Colorado

 - BS, Petroleum Engineering – Colorado School of Mines